beam-community/bamboo/README.md

 ## Delivering Emails in the Background

-Often times you don't want to send email right away because it can block process completion (e.g. a web request in Phoenix).
+Often times you don't want to send an email right away because it can block process completion (e.g. a web request in Phoenix).
 Bamboo provides a `deliver_later` function on your mailers to send emails in the background.
 It also provides a [`Bamboo.DeliverLaterStrategy`] behaviour that you can implement to tailor your background email sending.

 By default, `deliver_later`uses [`Bamboo.TaskSupervisorStrategy`].
-This
+This strategy
-strategy sends the email right away, but does so in the background without linking to the calling process, so errors in the mailer won't bring down your app.
+sends the email right away, but it does so in the background without linking to the calling process, so errors in the mailer won't bring down your app.

 You can also create custom strategies by implementing the [`Bamboo.DeliverLaterStrategy`] behaviour.
 For example, you could create